FindTourneys.com

 NAPA offers “no coaching” and “coaching” league formats.

-In the NAPA "no coaching" league format, players are not allowed to receive coaching at anytime, while it is their turn at the pool table.
-They ARE allowed to receive coaching when it is NOT their turn at the table.
+In the NAPA “no coaching” league format, players are not allowed to receive coaching at any time while it is their turn at the pool table.
+They are allowed to receive coaching when it is not their turn at the table.

-NAPA Singles leagues are ALWAYS "no coaching" and sideline coaching is NOT allowed either, unless it is a designated youth league.
+NAPA Singles leagues are always “no coaching” and sideline coaching is not allowed either, unless it is a designated youth league.

 In the NAPA “coaching” league format, the following grid must be followed at all times during league and match play.